 - Don’t forget about old-fashioned insulation.
 Insulation is still a great way to save money by saving energy.

-1. Banco Popular North America is a Member FDIC institution and operates under the assumed name “Popular Community Bank” in the markets in which it operates.
-Accordingly, Banco Popular North America and Popular Community Bank are the same FDIC-insured institution.
+1. Popular Bank is a Member FDIC institution and operates under the assumed name “Popular Bank” in the markets in which it operates.
+Accordingly, Popular Bank and Popular Bank are the same FDIC-insured institution.
 Your deposits are insured up to $250,000 per depositor.
 You may qualify for more than $250,000 in coverage if you hold deposits in different account ownership categories.
 For more information, please refer to: www.fdic.gov.